Firewall Protection Profiles

 Smart burst is a DoS threshold setting that uses baseline learning to compute both minimum and maximum DoS thresholds and allocates extra flow capacity.
 It uses a triple token bucket zone-based policer schema for burst management.
 Smart burst does the following:

-• Optimizes the use of appliance capacity by zones.
+Optimizes the use of appliance capacity by zones.

-• Protects baseline flow capacity for all zones.
+Protects baseline flow capacity for all zones.

-• Automatically calculates reserve/spare flow capacity.
+Automatically calculates reserve/spare flow capacity.

-• Supports two levels of bursts to mitigate tail drops and manages spare capacity of appliances to support bursts.
+Supports two levels of bursts to mitigate tail drops and manages spare capacity of appliances to support bursts.

-• The spare capacity is distributed among all zones and is called committed burst.
+The spare capacity is distributed among all zones and is called committed burst.
 Committed burst is the first level of burst capacity.

-• On a per second basis, unused committed burst in zones is made available as a second level of burst capacity that is referred to as excess burst.
+On a per second basis, unused committed burst in zones is made available as a second level of burst capacity that is referred to as excess burst.
 Unused excess burst capacity goes back to the respective committed burst periodically.

 Enable Baseline Learning

-The following instructions describe how to enable baseline learning for one EdgeConnect appliance.
+This section describes how to enable baseline learning for one EdgeConnect appliance.
 To enable baseline learning for multiple EdgeConnect appliances using a template, see Firewall Protection Profiles Template.

-NOTE: Baseline learning, Auto rate limit, and Smart burst all require either an AS (Advanced Security) license or an AAS-DTD (Dynamic Threat Defense) license.
+NOTE: Baseline learning, Auto rate limit, and Smart burst require either an AS (Advanced Security) license or an AAS-DTD (Dynamic Threat Defense) license.

-1. Click the edit icon next to the appliance you want to enable baseline learning for.
+Click the edit icon next to the appliance you want to enable baseline learning for.

 The Firewall Protection Profiles dialog box opens.

-2. Select the Baseline Learning check box.
+Select the Baseline Learning check box.

-3. To customize the baseline learning settings, click Baseline Settings.
+To customize the baseline learning settings, click Baseline Settings.

 The Baseline Settings dialog box opens.